Aunt: Zhang's tardiness to an appointment may have led to her disappearance

-Zhang is 5 feet, 4 inches tall and weighs 110 pounds, the FBI said.
+Zhang is 5-foot-4 and weighs 110 pounds, according to the FBI.
 She was last seen wearing a charcoal-colored baseball cap, a pink and white top, jeans and white tennis shoes.
 She carried a black backpack.

-Police have asked for patience from concerned students.
+Police have begged for patience from concerned students.

 “Our concern for Yingying grows with each day that passes … while we cannot share specific details on the investigation in order to maintain its integrity and direction, we continue to make progress in our search, and we will not give up until we find her.”

-Police say they are searching security camera footage, local hospitals, working with ride-sharing programs such as Uber and Lyft, and checking other records.
+Police say they are searching security camera footage, local hospitals, working with rideshare programs like Uber and Lyft, and checking other records.